AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 </script>
 <p></p>

 If you're someone like me, the previous solution will not satisfy you.
-The next version below is the final version, where the loop is seamless every time.
+Below is the code for a version, where the loop is seamless every time.
 Here, we're treating the grid drawn to the canvas as a sliding window that moves over a looping, much wider grid!
 This wider grid is determined before anything gets drawn to the screen, and the column indexes of the true entries are stored in an array called 'noiseArray'.

 The fascinating thing about making a GIF from this is that takes the viewer quite a while to figure out if the GIF is a perfect loop or not, and probably has to make a mental note of some landmark to see if it comes around again.
 The code goes here:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">